CODER4149/your_readme_files/postgres_scrips.md

 CREATE USER admin WITH PASSWORD 'admin';

 -- 2. Allow user to connect to the database
-GRANT CONNECT ON DATABASE "tagsmart-su-prod" TO admin;
+GRANT CONNECT ON DATABASE "test" TO admin;

 -- 3. Allow usage of the schema (public)
 GRANT USAGE ON SCHEMA public TO admin;